 General administrative tasks including writing letters, posting mail and other administrative assistance.

 Either accompanying a client to the shop or shopping for them in accordance with client needs.

 Sports and Exercise

-Transporting Client in either their car or the client’s car
+Transporting the client in either their car or the client’s car.

-You can find more details for each support category on Mable by clicking the “About” icon.
-Use these as a basis to create your own list of services – which will then be set out in your Mable agreement.
+You can find more details for each support category on Mable’s Independent Support Workers page.
+Use these as a basis to create your own list of services, which will be set out in your Mable agreement.

 Set it out in writing